luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 #### Run RNA maps
 [http://matt.crg.eu/#rna_maps](http://matt.crg.eu/#rna_maps)

 Produce motif RNA-maps for comparing enrichment of binding motifs of RNA/DNA binding proteins for different groups of exons or introns.
 Motifs can be defined as **position weight matrix models (PWMs)** or **Perl regular expressions**.
-This command extracts sequences from proximity of given exons/introns, predict hits of the specified motifs therein, and compute motif enrichment scores.
-A **permutation test** is applied for estimating p values and regions with significant differences in motif enrichment will be highlighted in the motif RNA-map.
+This command extracts sequences from proximity of given exons/introns, predict hits of the specified motifs therein, and computes motif enrichment scores.
+A **permutation test** is applied for estimating p values - regions with significant differences in motif enrichment are highlighted in the motif RNA-map.

 **Output:**
 1. PDF report containing all motif RNA-maps